-Since it’s mid-December and the weather has continued with crisp, clear vibrant blue skies every day, Trav and I decided to extend our typical walk with Touille in order to visit La Brillaz Chapel, a tiny old church in a forest just a couple of miles from our house.
+Since it’s mid-December and the weather has continued with crisp, clear vibrant blue skies every day, Trav and I decided to extend our typical walk with our dog in order to visit La Brillaz Chapel.
+The tiny, old church is located in a forest just a couple of miles from our house in La Brillaz, Switzerland.